-Neurogenic bladder is a condition that occurs when either nerves or the brain cannot communicate effectively with the muscles in the bladder.
+Neurogenic bladder is when either nerves or the brain cannot communicate effectively with the muscles in the bladder.
 When this happens, a person may find it difficult to control urination.

 This article will look at the types and symptoms of neurogenic bladder, as well as its causes and treatment options.